MustafaBahrain/ML_Projects/README.md

 * Techniques Used: Exploratory Data Analysis (EDA), Label Encoding & Feature Engineering, Outlier Handling & Scaling, Correlation Matrix & Feature Selection, Multiple Regression Models, Hyperparameter Tuning, Model Evaluation (MAE, MSE, RMSE, R²).
 * Key Skills: Python (Pandas, NumPy, Scikit-learn, Seaborn, Matplotlib), ML Algorithms (Linear Regression, Decision Tree, KNN, SVR, XGBoost, Gradient Boosting, etc.), Model Evaluation & Comparison, Data Cleaning & Preprocessing, Presentation & Communication (PPT Creation).
 * Objective: To predict the number of furniture items sold based on key product attributes like price, original price, product title, and tags using regression techniques.
+# 8. Google Play Store Apps
+* Description: This project provides an in-depth analysis of apps on the Google Play Store.
+It explores various features like ratings, reviews, app size, installs, and pricing to uncover insights into app performance and market behavior.
+The goal is to identify trends and patterns that can help developers, marketers, or users better understand the Android app ecosystem through data-driven exploration and visualizations.
+* Techniques Used: Data Cleaning & Preprocessing, Exploratory Data Analysis (EDA), Data Visualization using Matplotlib & Seaborn, Trend & Correlation Analysis.
+* Key Skills: Python, Pandas, NumPy, Matplotlib, Seaborn, Data Wrangling, Analytical Thinking.
+* Objective: To analyze the characteristics of apps on the Google Play Store—such as ratings, reviews, installs, and more—to uncover trends, outliers, and patterns in the app market.